rvagg/archived-morkdown/README.md

 ## Edit mode

-If you run **`morkdown`** without any arguments you'll enter a simple *edit mode*.
+If you run `morkdown` without any arguments you'll enter a simple *edit mode*.
 You'll have a panel on the left where you can type (or paste) your Markdown and it'll be rendered in a panel on the right.
 There is no file-load or save functionality here so copy and paste are your friends.

 ## Watch mode

-If you run **`morkdown --watch <file>`** (also `-w <file>`) you'll ender a *watch mode* where Morkdown acts as a renderer for the Markdown file you've provided.
+If you run `morkdown --watch <file>` (also `-w <file>`) you'll enter a *watch mode* where Morkdown acts as a renderer for the Markdown file you've provided.
 It'll continue to watch for changes to that file and re-render the content automatically.
 That way, you can use your favourite editor instead of the lame in-built textarea!

 ![Watch mode](http://js.vagg.org/github/morkdown_watchmode.png)
+*Morkdown in "watch mode"*

 ## Installing & Using